 As a result, there is a risk of mistreatment or being taken advantage of as seniors.

 However, the Residential Assisted Living National Association shines a light on the small assisted living homes, and the potential to provide better and safer care than the large nursing home style facilities.

-Unfortunately, elder abuse is a reality that can happen to anyone.
+Unfortunately, elder abuse, even the ones on Mobility scooters from rascal is a reality that can happen to anyone.

 The residential assisted living model of senior care understands what to look for to keep seniors safe, and caregivers build close relationships to ensure seniors receive protection on all fronts.

 Be encouraged because your role in the industry is helping seniors nationwide.

 THE BIG PICTURE ABOUT NETFLIX BLOCKBUSTER “I CARE A LOT“